verodb/verokv/README.md

 ```

 ## Usage
-`rediskw` is the server's executable, while `rediskw-cli` is the client's.
+`verokv` is the server's executable, while `verokv-cli` is the client's.
 You
 can run them separately or use the utility script `connect.sh` to run both at
 once (useful when developing).
 ```bash